 There are so many reasons why I love shopping secondhand for children’s clothes and toys.
 First, kids are EXPENSIVE!
-And most children, like mine, seem to have various hobbies.
-One minute they’ll be outside in the mud and the next watching Youtube.
 They grow out of their clothes faster than I can buy them, their clothes shrink far too easily, and their interests change in the blink of an eye.
 Also, keeping kids clothes in rotation for as long as possible keeps them out of landfills.
 Plus, it’s so much fun!

 If you’re a parent or caregiver, you’re probably like me, constantly cleaning out kids closets and toys, passing them down, or donating them to a local charity.
 Because of this reason, thrift stores are packed with kids items.
 In fact, when we asked Goodwill which items they receive the most from donors, kids items were at the top of the list.
 That explains why I almost always find exactly what I put on my thrift wish list – from puzzles to toddler cowboy boots.

 When I’m browsing secondhand kids clothes, I always run through this quick and easy checklist to make the most out of my purchases.
 Give it a try next time you’re thrifting!

 Kids clothes get washed A LOT so unless it’s new with the original tags attached, I don’t always trust the size in the label.
 I use my best judgement to gauge the size.
 If your child isn’t old enough to try stuff on, bring something they already own with you to measure it against your thrift finds (I’ve never had to do this).

 Is the thrift store price at least 50% less than the retail price?